tmiraglio/SUREHYP/README.md

 ### Installation

-For ease of installation, it is recommended to install `pyhdf`,`rasterio` and `richdem` with `conda`:
+For ease of installation, it is recommended to install `pyhdf`,`rasterio`, `richdem` and `gdal` with `conda`:

-> conda install pyhdf,rasterio,richdem
+> conda install pyhdf rasterio richdem gdal

 Then, SUREHYP can be installed with `pip`: *the pip package is WIP*

+> python -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple surehyp-test

-> python -m pip install SUREHYP
+[//]: <> python -m pip install SUREHYP

-A cython library may be compiled to allow usage of a 3D interpolation function faster than scipy's.
-To install it, download [surehyp_cython_extra](https://github.com/tmiraglio/surehyp_cython_extra), navigate in the downloaded folder and run:
+An extra cython library may be compiled to allow usage of a 3D interpolation function faster than Scipy's.
+To install it, download [surehyp_cython_extra](https://github.com/tmiraglio/surehyp_cython_extra), navigate to the downloaded folder and run:

 > python setup.py install

 If this extra library is not installed, the program will revert to Scipy functions.

+To obtain Earth Engine credentials and be able to download data from GEE, users can follow the steps described [here](https://developers.google.com/earth-engine/guides/python_install-conda#get_credentials).

+To obtain SMARTS, refer to [this section](https://github.com/tmiraglio/SUREHYP#third-party-softwares).

+### Use

+Functions for preprocessing the radiance data can be called with

+> import surehyp.preprocess

+Functions dedicated to the atmospheric correction can be called with

+> import surehyp.atmoCorrection

 ### Preprocessing